sagarsuperuser/leaky-bucket-gcra/README.md

 ```
 ## Inspiration

-This code was inspired by Brandur Leach and his work on throttled (https://github.com/throttled/throttled) and the blog post https://brandur.org/rate-limiting.
+This code was inspired by Brandur Leach and his work on throttled [throttled](https://github.com/throttled/throttled) and the [blog post](https://brandur.org/rate-limiting).

 ## References